 - “I want to be in this process with you.”

-Any questions that serve to take the burden off someone are also helpful.
+Any questions that serve to take the burden off someone who has lost a loved one are also helpful.
 To that end, remarks should also not require that they engage or, worse, that they take on additional labor at a difficult time.
 To that end, practical offers like “Can I bring you some food?” should be avoided.
 Just bring food.
 If you’re really close, you can ask if Chinese or Mexican would be better.
 But you probably shouldn’t.
 The best way to demonstrate a willingness to help is to help.

 What Not to Say to Someone Who Lost a Parent